A Letter From Our President

 Under the phenomenal leadership of our 2016 President Annie, we built this sorority from the ground up; Annie worked closely with the State of California, Lead Center, Panhellenic Council, attorneys, and our Sigma 1916 board to establish us as a new organization, Delta Sigma!
 Annie is the definition of a Delta Sigma: a strong, compassionate, and kind leader who fights for what is right.

 What have we done in our first few years as Delta Sigma?
-We have participated in two Fall Formal Recruitments where we grew by 103 new sisters!
-We’ve been fortunate enough to experience exciting new sisterhood events in these few years, like pasta making, paddle boating, day trips to six flags, Women’s March, go-kart racing, and holiday gift exchanges.
+We have participated in three Fall Formal Recruitments where we grew and gained amazing new sisters!
+We’ve been fortunate enough to experience exciting new sisterhood events in these few years, like ice block sledding down 4.0 hill, lip sync battles, day trips to six flags/SF, Women’s March, go-kart racing, and holiday parties/gift exchanges.
 We've loved getting dressed up - whether in silly themes for fraternity exchanges and invites, or formal wear to date parties.
 We just celebrated our recent date party on a yacht that circled the beautiful San Francisco Bay at night.
 Our lovely Spring Pledge class of 11 ladies were welcomed into our home with a Bid Day spent at an old church converted into a roller rink in the Mission District of SF.